School Structure and leadership

 The College of Teachers is a group of teachers and other staff members who have consciously made an active commitment to not only work on their specific individual tasks within the school, but to take an expanded interest in the health and development of the whole school organism.
 The College must have the intention and processes to ensure that their work is able to be carried into the working will of the teachers and community.
 This must be done largely through communication by leaders who are able to work collegially to develop a feeling of shared responsibility for fulfilling the pedagogical vision amongst the entire teaching body and parent community.
 This is the one of the key functions of the Senior Leadership Team.

-The Senior Leadership Team is made up of 5 administrative roles: the Director, the High School Education Administrator, the Primary School and Early Childhood Education Administrator, the Business Administrator and the College Chair.
+The Senior Leadership Team is made up of 5 administrative roles: the School Director, the High School Director, the Primary School Director, the Early Childhood Director, the Economic Development Manager and the College Chair.
 Each member of the Senior Leadership Team gathers the pictures, questions and ideas that are living in the area of the school they represent.
 The group then undertakes a collaborative process of identifying and actioning what is needed to manifest these imaginations, solve the riddles or determine operational improvements.
-The Director is the liaison between school operations and the fourth school leadership group: the Board.
+The School Director is the liaison between school operations and the fourth school leadership group: the Board.

 Read more about the current members of the School Board